Plain English Summary

 Primary outcome measures

-Quality of Life using the PCOS QoL (in development).
-Measures will be at 3 time points; at baseline, 4 weeks and 6 weeks.
+Quality of life, measured using the PCOS QoL (in development) at at baseline, 4 and 6 weeks

 Secondary outcome measures

-Anxiety and depression using the Hospital Anxiety and Depression Scale (HADS).
-Measures will be at 3 time points; at baseline, 4 weeks and 6 weeks.
+Anxiety and depression, measured using the Hospital Anxiety and Depression Scale (HADS) at baseline, 4 and 6 weeks

 Overall trial start date